All lessons

 How to draft, save, and publish new or updated items.

 When you edit a Collection item (such as a publication, lab member, or news post), Webflow gives you several options for saving or publishing it.
-These controls apply only to that individual item, not the entire website.
+These controls apply only to that individual item, and not the entire website.

 This means you can publish, update, or unpublish one item at a time without affecting anything else on your site.